 A teacher was speaking when the superintendent’s voice could suddenly be heard, and the video briefly switched to his office.

 Caldwell is seen standing in left edge of the screen while state monitor Carole Morris is sitting at his desk.

-The superintendent’s right arm can be seen but it’s not clear if there is a phone in his left hand or not.
+The superintendent’s left arm can be seen but it’s not clear if there is a phone in his right hand or not.
 He is wearing a mask.

 The video quickly switched back.

 The conversations in Zoom quickly jumped onto what just happened, with some unsure of what was said or who it was.